dblspk/web-app/README.md

 | 1+ bytes | Data length | [Variable length quantity](https://en.wikipedia.org/wiki/Variable-length_quantity), representing length of the data field |
 | Varies | Data | Depends on data type |

 The resulting string of invisible characters is then inserted at a random location in the cover text.
+More details in the [protocol specification](https://docs.google.com/spreadsheets/d/1sx-kw7LFz4f7Qrtmo68lRi8_msIRVGsvGhiQuWppR4A/).

 ## Efficiency